tringoli/AR-VR-for-IL-2-Sturmovik-1946/GUIDE-WIN-EN.md

 6. Enjoy!

 *Make sure VorpX works with SteamVR.
-If not, try other options in...*
+If not, try a different "Device Selection" in "General"*

 ### Without SteamVR
 *This chapter has not been tested by the author.
 You can help by submitting reports.*